machinetranslate/machinetranslate.org/languages/turkish.md

 By 2022, Turkish was supported by all the major translation applications and API providers, including Google Translate, Microsoft Translator, Yandex Translate, Amazon Translate, and IBM Watson.

-Yandex Translate has direct translation systems for Turkish-Russian and Turkish-German.
+By 2022, Yandex Translate had direct translation systems for Turkish-Russian and Turkish-German.
 Turkish is one of the top languages for Yandex Translate.

 English to Turkish is one of the top language pairs for Systran.